-These DIY Marbled Tin Can Luminaries from contributor Amanda (Dwelling in Happiness) are the perfect way to light up your outdoor BBQs and get-togethers this summer!
+These DIY Luminaries made from tin cans are the perfect way to light up your outdoor BBQs and get-togethers.
+Tin can luminaries are a fun upcycling project to do with kids this summer, too!

 Hello, Juggling Act Mama readers!
 My name is Amanda, and I blog over at Dwelling in Happiness.
 I’m so thrilled to be contributing here at JAM!
 At my blog, you’ll find me sharing all sort of things from simple crafts, to DIY home decor, organizational ideas, tips and tricks, and sometimes even a recipe or two.
 But my most favorite thing to share is crafts, and I’m so excited to share these super duper cute DIY Marbled Tin Can Luminaries with you!